jfmrothe/AST523project/README.md

 I can push!

-Note: to compile gsl, use: -lgsl -lgslcblas
+Note: to compile gsl, use: -lgsl -lgslcblas -lm